kolkhis/tech-notes/linux/misc.md

 ```

-## Can you loop over a list from the command line?
+## Loop over a list from the command line
 ```bash
 list=$(find . -name *.py); # Predefining a list.
 Can do this inline too.
 # Looping over the array itself